 Lightning is a random and unpredictable product of a thunderstorm's tremendous energy.
 The perception of lightning as a minor hazard lingers despite the fact that it damages many structures as well as killing and injuring more people on average in the United States per year than tornadoes or hurricanes.
-In terms of property losses from lightning, statistics vary widely according to source.
-However, conservative estimates of annual lightning-related property damages are several billion dollars per year, and those losses will likely continue to grow as the use of computers and other lightning sensitive electronic components becomes even more prevalent.
+Conservative estimates of annual lightning-related property damages are several billion dollars per year, and will likely continue as the use of computers and other lightning sensitive electronic components continue.
 Since 1996, property damages due to lightning has averaged nearly \$1 million annually across the State.

 Lightning is considered an expected annual occurrence in the County, but with an impact that is difficult to predict and tends to be very localized unless it causes power failures or large fire events to occur.
 Jackson County experiences an average of between 20 and 40 thunderstorm days per year, any of which may produce damaging lightning strikes.
 The County expects several severe thunderstorm events to occur each year that are characterized by the production of great amounts of lightning activity, some of which can be expected to produce damage or injuries.
-Please see Appendix A for a table providing history of lightning events in the County.
+Please see Appendix A for a table providing the history of lightning events in the County.

-Michigan Lightning Related Deaths and Injuries 1959 - 2005
+Michigan Lightning Related Deaths and Injuries

-1333 2003

 Deaths Injuries

 Open fields & recreation areas 29% 34%

 Unspecified locations 19% 37%

 Under a tree 26% 15%

-Communications equipment & heavy equipment/machinery 6% 6%
+Communications equipment & heavy

+equipment/machinery 6% 6%

-Water related (boating, fishing, swimming, etc.) 11% 4%
+Water related (boating, fishing, swimming,

+etc.) 11% 4%

 Golf Course 10% 5%